 The new multi-storey North Car Park has now opened and can be accessed via the Main entrance and the Southwick Gate entrance.

 There are disabled parking spaces at Queen Alexandra Hospital situated in both multi-storey car parks as well as by the North Entrance, Emergency Department and East Entrance.
-All Blue Badge Holders will have access to free parking, if they are using the marked disabled bays.
+All Blue Badge Holders will have access to free parking.

 Portsmouth City Council is responsible for the issue of all blue badges in Portsmouth, which covers all postcodes between PO1 and PO6.
 If you live outside of this area, for example in Waterlooville, Fareham or Gosport, you will need to contact Hampshire County Council to apply for a Blue Badge.